 But RCI Studios isn’t just about creating a proprietary line of art pieces.
-The company also wants to offer their skills, resources and equipment to help artists bring their own visions to life.

 “What we’re trying to do with RCI Studios is to create a bridge between industrial capabilities and local and international artists and galleries,” says Chris Hogarth.
 “We want to bring in local artists to work with us on a lot of those projects and to do their projects for them as well – because not everybody has a foundry in their backyard.”